IS-UMK/Slaviature/linux/README.md

 ## Installation

-Copy the `slav` file from:
+Navigate to the local folder where you cloned/download this repository, then copy the `slav` file from:
-- `Slaviature/linux/usr/share/X11/xkb/symbols/`
+- `linux/usr/share/X11/xkb/symbols/`

 to the system folder:
 - `/usr/share/X11/xkb/symbols/`